The Ultimate 2 Weeks in Thailand Itinerary by JetSettingFools.com

 Chiang Mai: Chada Mantra Boutique Hotel

-Ideally located in the northwestern quadrant of the Old City, Chada Mantra Hotel is a true gem!
+Ideally located in the northeast corner of Old Chiang Mai, Chada Mantra Hotel is a true gem!
 The air-conditioned rooms are spacious, bright and clean.
-The staff is superb and the all-you-can-eat included breakfast is made-to-order.
-Best of all, they have a swimming pool (a rarity in the Chiang Mai Old Town), which was perfect for the hot and humid afternoons.
+The staff is superb and the all-you-can-eat included breakfast is made-to-order (but currently suspended).
+Best of all, they have a swimming pool (a rarity in Chiang Mai Old Town), which was perfect for the hot and humid afternoons.
 Check rates and availability!

 Thailand Trip Cost